johnberroa/weight_and_balance/README.md

 This is a simple weight and balance PDF generator for aircraft.
 Currently, it only supports the Cessna 172S model.

 ## Usage
-Enter the name of weights of persons/baggage in `weight_and_balance.json`.
+Enter the name and weights of persons/baggage in `weight_and_balance.json`.
 This will then be loaded into the python script when running `python weight_and_balance.py` A pdf is automatically generated in this folder after the script finishes.